emartineznunez/AutoMeKin/docs/method.md

 ```
 neighbors H 0 1
 ```
-You can add as many lines as needed (one per atom).
+You can add as many lines as needed, one per atom.
 The default values are listed in this table:

 |Atom|Min # of neighbors|Max # of neighbors|Atom|Min # of neighbors|Max # of neighbors|
 |:---:|:---:|:---:|:---:|:---:|:---:|